 Jaime S. King

 Jaime S. King is a Professor of Law at the University of California Hastings College of the Law.
-She is also the Associate Dean and Co-Director of the UCSF/UC Hastings Consortium on Science, Law and Health Policy, the Co-Founder and Co-Director of the UCSF/UC Hastings Masters in Health Law and Policy Program, and the Co-Director of the Concentration on Law and Health Sciences.
+She is also the Associate Dean and Co-Faculty Director of the UCSF/UC Hastings Consortium on Science, Law and Health Policy, the Co-Founder and Co-Director of the UCSF/UC Hastings Masters in Health Law and Policy Program, and the Director of the Concentration on Law and Health Sciences.
 Professor King holds a Ph.D. in Health Policy from Harvard University, a J.D. from Emory University, and a B.A. from Dartmouth College.

 Professor King’s research focuses on the drivers of healthcare costs, with a special interest in market consolidation and efforts to improve transparency in healthcare pricing.
-She is the Co-Founder and Executive Editor of The Health Law Tracker, a web-based resource for information and analysis about healthcare reform.
+She is the Founder and Executive Editor of The Health Reform Tracker, a web-based resource for information and analysis about healthcare reform.
 In 2015, she testified before the House Judiciary Subcommittee on Regulatory Reform, Commercial, and Antitrust Law on issues surrounding health insurance mergers.
 Professor King is the 2015 recipient of the UC Hastings Foundation Faculty Award for Outstanding Scholarship.

 Prior to joining the faculty at UC Hastings, she served as a Fellow at the Center for Law and the Biosciences at Stanford Law School (2006-2008) and the American Society of Law, Medicine, and Ethics (2005-2006).
 In 2012, she was named the John “Jack” Wennberg Fellow for the Informed Medical Decisions Foundation for her research on shared decision-making.